SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/len.rst

 LEN
 **************************

-Calculates the number of characters in a string.

-.. note::

-   * This function is provided for SQL Server compatability.

-   * For UTF-8 encoded ``TEXT`` strings, multi-byte characters are counted as a single character.
+The LEN function calculates the number of characters in a string.
+Keep in mind that SQream DB does not count trailing spaces, but does count leading spaces.
+For UTF-8 encoded ``TEXT`` strings, multi-byte characters are counted as a single character.
 To get the length in bytes, see :ref:`octet_length`.
 To get the length in characters, see :ref:`char_length`.

+.. note::

+   This function is provided for SQL Server compatibility.

 Syntax
 ==========